Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - Splunk has its own programming language - called SPL (Splunk Processing Language)

 - **Key-Value Pairs**
-- Key variable name and value is the actual value stored in the varibale e-g user=josh where user is the key and josh is the value
+- Key variable name and value is the actual value stored in the varibale e-g `user=josh` where user is the key and josh is the value

+- if the search value has a space, comma, or pipe, it needs double quotes around the value `user="Jay Idrees"`